teddybear333/Development/README.md

 ## Context & Background

 Anime Base is a simple "shopping-cart-like" application centered around a catalog of anime serries.
-This project originally started as an intent to get my friends (who like diverse anime styles) to watch some of my favorite anime serries that may also suite their genre.
+This project originally stemmed from an idea to get my friends (who like diverse anime styles) to watch some of my favorite anime serries that may also suite their genre.

 All anime data and information in this repository are inspired by and pulled from [MyAnimeList](https://myanimelist.net/) and [AniList](https://anilist.co/search/anime).